MattisLind/SPACEWAR/README.md

 *
 ```
 And it also resulted a 7323 byte file in Absolute Binary format!
+From the load map one can deduce the starting address of the binary.
+034604 in this case.

 ## Running SPACE WAR